auth0/docs/articles/connections/passwordless/spa-sms/v8/index.md

 ![](/media/articles/connections/passwordless/passwordless-sms-enter-code-web.png)

 If the code is correct, the user will be authenticated.
-This will trigger the `authenticated` event where `id_token`, `refresh_token` can be accessed and stored.
+This will trigger the `authenticated` event where the access token will be available.
 Then the user will be allowed to continue to the authenticated part of the application.

 ### Use your own UI